-The "D" personality takes a slower, easy pace toward their job and life in general.
+The “D” personality takes a slower, easy pace toward their job and life in general.
 They seek security and longevity on the job and are very happy doing a repetitive task, day in and day out as the repetition allows them to become very skilled in what the do.
-They won't like it, however, if the rules change a lot as that is contrary to their desire to minimize change and stick with what they know works.
-Some extreme examples we've all seen or heard of are bookkeepers who refuse to computerize because they can count on the old way and don't want to change.
-The "D" will resist change out of concern that, even though the current way may be unpleasant, the unknown may be even more unpleasant.
+They won’t like it, however, if the rules change a lot as that is contrary to their desire to minimize change and stick with what they know works.
+One extreme example we’ve all seen or heard of are bookkeepers who refuse to use computers because they can count on the old way and don’t want to change.
+The “D” will resist change out of concern that even though the current way may be unpleasant, the unknown may be even more unpleasant.

-They seek the respect, sincere admiration and acceptance of others and will willingly work hard to please the people they work for as long as they feel appreciated and receive plenty of reassurance that they are needed, thus providing a sense of security that they need.
-They often think the "A" personality type is crazy for taking so many risks and not showing much concern for security and longevity.
+They seek the respect, sincere admiration, and acceptance of others.
+The “D” personality will willingly work hard to please the people they work for as long as they feel appreciated and receive plenty of reassurance that they are needed, thus providing a sense of security that they need.
+They often think the “A” personality type is crazy for taking so many risks and not showing much concern for security and longevity.

 Although they may not be as fast as others, they are accurate and thorough.
 They will usually keep their feelings to themselves and are reluctant to express themselves, even if a more assertive type seems to be taking advantage of them.
 They will probably choose to “go along to get along”.